 During production, Anthony Daniels and all other actors playing "C-3PO"-type droids had to lean against a board to rest, as their costumes were not flexible enough to allow them to sit.
 In scenes where C-3PO is required to sit, Daniels' costume had to be partially disassembled to allow him to sit down.
 This was hidden by using camera angles, and by having C-3PO sit behind things.
 This inflexible costume problem was also experienced by actor Jack Haley, who played the Tin Woodsman in The Wizard of Oz (1939).

-George Lucas and the production team apparently had a series of running battles with the studio cleaning service, which would continually clean and buff the floors on set, even though Lucas had requested they leave them scuffed and dull, part of his idea that the world the characters inhabit should look "lived in."
-After the sets were constructed, George Lucas went through them and had every single one of them "dirtied up."
+George Lucas and the production team apparently had a series of running battles with the studio cleaning service, which would continually clean and buff the floors on-set, even though Lucas had requested they leave them scuffed and dull, part of his idea that the world the characters inhabit should look "lived in."
+After the sets were constructed, George Lucas went through them and had every single one of them "dirtied up".
 The R2-D2s were all rolled in the dirt, nicked with a saw, and kicked around a bit.
-George Lucas popularized the concept of giving sets/props/etc. a "dirtied up" appearance, to create the illusion that they were old and worn.
+George Lucas popularized the concept of a "used future", giving sets, props, et cetera. a "dirtied up" appearance, to create the illusion that they were old and worn.
 However, he was not the first person to use this strategy.
-Over a decade prior, Gerry Anderson had extensively used this process in his Supermarionation series, most notably Thunderbirds (1965).
+Gerry Anderson had extensively used this process in his Supermarionation series, most notably Thunderbirds (1965).

 Anthony Daniels initially had no interest in the movie, and only agreed to meet George Lucas to be polite.
 Almost immediately into their initial meeting, Daniels became intrigued by Ralph McQuarrie's conceptual art of C-3PO and became drawn to playing the character.
 Daniels also believes a major reason why he was selected was because, unlike most others who met with Lucas for the part, didn't try to impress him with any unasked for stiff robot movements during the interview process.

 In an earlier version of the script, the Millennium Falcon does not land on the Death Star, but at a Cloud City that floats above the gaseous surface of the planet Alderaan.
-The rescue of Princess Leia and Obi-Wan Kenobi's duel with Darth Vader take place at this base, not on the Death Star.
-A cut in the budget for the movie forced George Lucas to bring in the Death Star early, and in the finished film, the scenes that would have taken place in the Cloud City take place there, instead.
+The rescue of Princess Leia and Obi-wan Kenobi's duel with Darth Vader take place at this base, not on the Death Star.
+A cut in the budget for the movie forced George Lucas to bring in the Death Star early, and in the finished movie, the scenes that would have taken place in the Cloud City take place there, instead.
 The Cloud City, of course, was later used in Star Wars: Episode V - The Empire Strikes Back (1980).
-Since Alderaan was destroyed in Star Wars: Episode IV - A New Hope (1977), however, it obviously could not be the location of the Cloud City.
+Since Alderaan was destroyed in this movie, however, it obviously could not be the location of the Cloud City.
 So a new planet was created to house the Cloud City: Bespin.

 According to Star Wars canon, Tatooine's twin suns heat the planet so much that only the polar regions are habitable.